 What do I do?

-I work with sterling silver, eco silver as well as recycled copper and brass.
+I work with sterling silver and recycled silver, copper and brass.
 I look for ways to reduce my impact on the environment from the products I use to the packaging I choose.
 My copper comes from old immersion cylinders, brake hoses – me and the local mechanic and plumber are the best of friends.
 I am outside every day and appreciate how much inspiration I get from Mother Nature and feel its my responsibility to protect my Muse every chance I get.

 I love texture – I could be looking at the texture of a tree outside the studio window or the way the sea crashes against a rock and I am off.
 If you look at my jewellery you will always see some type of texture added to each design.
 If I had a particular style I guess you could say that I am reinterpreting the Wild Atlantic Way my way – with lots and lots of texture.